 The major difference such as architecture, working mechanism, transmission lines, frequency of GSM, and LTE is briefly explained in this section.

 LTE is expanded as Long Term Evolution and is remarked for its wireless broadband services with maximum speed.
 It is coined from the term of the project Third Generation Partnership Project.
 This enterprise takes the responsibility to follow the standards of UMTS and GSM.
-The collaboration of UMTS and 3GPP framed an idea to restructure the core network of mobile communication which is rise to LTE standards and it turned to be an official part of 3GPP release eight.
+The collaboration of UMTS and 3GPP framed an idea to restructure mobile communication’s core network, which is rise to LTE standards, and it turned to be an official part of 3GPP release eight.